 Research results

 A small number of studies were identified.
-The studies demonstrated the ability to differentiate liver masses and differentiate HCC from other liver lesions.
-Also, differentiate HCC from cirrhosis or development of new tumours.
+The studies demonstrated the ability to differentiate liver masses, differentiate HCC from other liver lesions, and differentiate HCC from cirrhosis or development of new tumours.
 Two studies focused on HCC nuclei grading or segmentation.
 In these studies, the CNNs showed satisfactory levels of accuracy.
 The studies aimed at detecting lesions, classification, and segmentation.
 Several methods were used to assess the accuracy of CNN models used.

 Research conclusions

-While the current studies have covered liver cancers, the number of research conducted so far is small and limited and more research is needed to answer questions about the accuracy and sensitivity of the CNN algorithms.
-The CNNs demonstrated abilities in segmentation, classification and lesion detection radiological and anatomical pathology images of common cancers.
+While the current studies have covered liver cancers, the number of studies conducted so far is small and limited, and more research is needed to answer questions about the accuracy and sensitivity of the CNN algorithms.
+The CNNs demonstrated abilities in segmentation, classification, and lesion detection in radiological and anatomical pathology images of common cancers.
 However, several deficiencies in current studies were observed.

 Research perspectives

-A large multicentre trial is needed to carefully evaluate the use of CNNs and their clinical applications in HCC and liver masses.
+A large multi-centre trial is needed to evaluate carefully the use of CNNs and their clinical applications in HCC and liver masses.
 Differentiation between primary and secondary (metastases in the liver) or other liver masses is hard based on radiological imaging.
 The studies included in this review showed that CT-based deep learning methods could enable the categorisation of liver metastases from primary liver cancers.
-Future studies should give more attention to the assessment of accuracy, the sensitivity of the CNNs in evaluating the performance of systems and calculating the positive predictive values.
+Future studies should give more attention to the assessment of accuracy and sensitivity of the CNNs in evaluating the performance of systems and calculating the positive predictive values.

 ACKNOWLEDGEMENTS